codebyfredrik/schiphol-flight-information-react-query/README.md

 - **Simple dynamic styling:** adapting the styling of a component based on its props or a global theme is simple and intuitive without having to manually manage dozens of classes.
 - **Automatic vendor prefixing**

+Finally, to be able to handle CORS issues between the frontend and the flight information API, a small [proxy API server](https://github.com/codebyfredrik/schiphol-flight-information-backend) was implemented based on Express JS.

 ### Technologies used

 - JavaScript ES6+